Little blue shorts and purple vest thingy, my trainers and a hair clip.

-I went down the hill, the air heavy, the tips of the Oak tree leaves just beginning to turn.
+I went down the hill, the air heavy, the tips of the Oak trees just beginning to turn.

-Down my avenue and a hug with Mr. B, my beech tree, who quite clearly told me that everything happens for a reason even if it is discomfortable.
+Down my avenue and hug with Mr. B, my beech tree. who quite clearly told me that everything happens for a reason even if it is discomfortable.

 To my first blackberry bush.
-Big and blebby.
-Sweet and juicy.
-All the plumptious fruit that faced the sun was also hidden by nettles and holly.
+Big and bleby.
+Sweet and juice.
 My second blackberry haul was slightly acidic.
 Which is why they work so well with apples.

-Past the million year old rocks to the road.
+Past the million yearold rocks and to the road.

 Left or right?
 I had to make a decision.
 I decided to go left.
 The road wide, the smell of sweet pepper in the air.
 More blackberries.
 I only took enough to cover me for a few footfalls I felt guilty taking away the birds food.